 The main step in applying for life insurance is answering a number of questions.

-These questions span the range from basic information to lifestyle information to questions about your medical history.
+These questions span the range from basic information to details of your lifestyle to questions about your medical history.

 You can expect to answer numerous questions about your scleroderma.
 These will include questions such as: